2020 British Grand Prix: Q3

 As the cars were being sent out, there was an incident in the pitlane between Leclerc, Stroll, and Daniel Ricciardo, with Stroll complaining that Ferrari had released their driver in an unsafe manner - the stewards, after investigating the matter, decided no further action was necessary.
-In the first set of laps, Hamilton broke the lap record with a 1:24.616, with his teammate 0.15 seconds adrift.
-Hamilton then broke his own lap record a few minutes later, recording a 1:24:303 to secure pole position, and Bottas achieved second place, 0.3 seconds back.
+In the first set of laps, Hamilton set the fastest lap time with a 1:24.616, with his teammate 0.15 seconds adrift.
+Hamilton then improved this time a few minutes later, recording a 1:24:303 to secure pole position, and Bottas achieved second place, 0.3 seconds back.
+(Note that it is a fastest lap time, but not an official lap record, which can only be set during a race).
 Max Verstappen, one of the last to cross the line, was third fastest, over a second behind pole position.
 The rest of the top 10 were: Leclerc, Lando Norris, Stroll, Carlos Sainz Jr., Ricciardo, Esteban Ocon, and Sebastian Vettel.

 The pole position was Hamilton's 91st overall, and his seventh around the Silverstone circuit.